microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 -  Don't use numbers other than `0` or `-1` in `tabindex` attribute
    -  This will pollute the hosting environment
 -  In an activity with question and answers, after clicking on a decision button, don't disable the button
-   -  When the user read the activity, the screen reader will only read the question but not the chosen answer
+   -  When the user reads the activity, the screen reader will only read the question but not the chosen answer
    -  It is okay to disable buttons that were not chosen as answer
    -  It is okay to disable all buttons, as long as the answer will be read by the screen reader
    -  Related to [#3135](https://github.com/microsoft/BotFramework-WebChat/issues/3135)
--  Don't move focus when an activity arrive (or asynchronously)
+-  Don't move focus when an activity arrives (or asynchronously)
    -  Screen reader reading will be interrupted when focus change
    -  Only change focus synchronous to user gesture
    -  Related to [#3135](https://github.com/microsoft/BotFramework-WebChat/issues/3135)